 Whether those choices have been personal or business-related, we have to own our part in the choice.

 Success is rooted in the ability to accept responsibility for our own choices and turn them into growth experiences for the future.

 So, being happy with who we are because of what our experiences have taught us is truly a beneficial choice for the individual definition of success.

 If we have learned the ability to rise above negative regret because of human error, then we have been teachable, and that is a quality of great successful leaders.

 Your Health is Vital to Your Success

-Successful people recognize their body as a tool for manifesting their thoughts and treat it like a partner in accomplishing their goals.
+Successful people recognize their bodies as a tool for manifesting their thoughts and treat them like partners in accomplishing their goals.

 Realize That Money Is Fluid

-There are seasons to make investments in growth and there are times to withhold, but knowing when to let go of it is key to building success.
+There are reasons to invest in growth, and there are times to withhold, but knowing when to let go of it is key to building success.

 Our success cannot be based on how much money is in our bank account, it must be based on what we have achieved with the money we have had.